-Information aimed at Principal’s Career Development Scholarship holders who have chosen to develop their teaching.
+Information for Principal’s Career Development Scholarship (PCDS) holders who have chosen to develop their teaching.

 The Principal’s Career Development Scholarship Scheme is owned by Schools; therefore the scheme operates differently in different Schools both in terms of the conditions that candidates have applied for and the support that is organised for them locally.